godotengine/godot-docs/classes/class_resourceinteractiveloader.rst

 Description
 -----------

 Interactive :ref:`Resource<class_Resource>` loader.
 This object is returned by :ref:`ResourceLoader<class_ResourceLoader>` when performing an interactive load.
-It allows to load with high granularity, so this is mainly useful for displaying loading bars/percentages.
+It allows loading resources with high granularity, which makes it mainly useful for displaying loading bars or percentages.

 Method Descriptions
 -------------------